So there we were in October last year, on our way to Tanzania for a Travelife.

 On the day we were supposed to go, we found ourselves in Stone Town, which is the most historical area of Zanzibar, and we were walking around the Serena Inn, which is Stone Town’s best hotel.

-AT THE FANCIEST PLACE IN STONE TOWN
+LOBSTERS FOR LUNCH AT THE FANCIEST PLACE IN STONE TOWN

 It has a very nice restaurant, right by the sea, which I reckon is also the fanciest place to dine in Stone Town.

-Freshly-caught lobsters and Indian food figure prominently on their menu — the latter a testament to the Indian influence in Zanzibar’s heritage.I wasn’t hard to convince.
+Then, checking the menu, the Travel Companion said: “Let’s have lobsters here.
+And Indian food.”
+Scroll down to read more… ONE OF MY FAVORITE LUNCHES AMONG SO MANY NICE LUNCHES IN TANZANIA Freshly-caught lobsters and Indian food figure prominently on their menu — the latter a testament to the Indian influence in Zanzibar’s heritage.

-So I chucked the fish restaurant out the window and we settled into a very nice table right by the water, where we could see the dhows sailing by.This ended up being one of my favorite lunches, in two weeks of great lunches, in Tanzania, living a never-ending, and never-endingly eventful Travelife.
+So I chucked the fish restaurant out the window and we settled into a very nice table right by the water, where we could see the dhows sailing by.